Thursday, 4 May 2023

 • Film about ME

-Personalised Management & Treatment guide starting on page 13 of the ICP is suitable for collaborating with a medic and planning your treatments and management.
-All health-care personnel can become sufficiently knowledgeable to manage ME following diagnosis by adopting and using the Primer for Medical Practitioners, ......see pages 13-19
+This Personalised Management & Treatment guide is suitable for collaborating with a medic to plan an individual's care.
+All health-care personnel can become sufficiently knowledgeable to manage ME following diagnosis by adopting and using the IC Primer for Medical Practitioners, see pages 13-19

 - Strategies for Managing Myalgic Encephalomyelitis (ME)